CodewithSomy/CodewithSomy/README.md

 - 👋 Hi, I’m @CodewithSomy
--  🌱 I’m currently learning python
+-  🌱 I’m currently learning python and java
 - 😄 Pronouns: He/Him
-- looking forward to working with everybody
+- Can do basic C and Python programms
--
+- In college

 <!---
 CodewithSomy/CodewithSomy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.